 Brain Contusion: A bruise to the brain

-Focal Injury: An injury to one part of the brain leaving the other parts intact
+Focal Injury: An injury to one part of the brain, leaving the other parts intact

 Diffuse Injury: Denotes widespread damage

-Countercoup Injury: Brain damage occurring at the side of the brain opposite the trauma, caused by the cerebral spinal fluid drifting backwards.
+Countercoup Injury: Brain damage occurring at the side of the brain opposite the trauma, caused by the cerebral spinal fluid drifting backward.
 If the blow is hard enough, it forces the brain against the back of the skull.

 It is very important to hire an experienced brain injury lawyer.
 Call Cariati Law to speak with an experienced personal injury lawyer.
 It won’t cost you anything to discuss your case.

-Each and every Ontario, Canada injury and disability lawyer at our firm is innovative, highly experienced and result-oriented when serving the diverse legal needs of our clients.
+Each and every Ontario, Canada injury and disability lawyer at our firm is innovative, highly experienced, and result-oriented when serving the diverse legal needs of our clients.
 Our lawyers are committed to protecting your rights.
 When injured, make one call to Cariati Law.